 Toward Excellence, Access, & Success Grant

-- Be a Texas resident
+- Be classified by UHV as a Texas resident

 - Have not been convicted of a felony or crime involving a controlled substance

 - Graduate from an accredited HS in Texas May 1st, 2013 or after; and enroll at UHV